Please Wait

 Nigel Farage, a prominent public figure in the UK, shares his thoughts on how politically exposed persons are mistreated by the banking sector.
 But what led him to call out the banking sector so publicly?

-Farage personally experienced “debanking”, a practice where financial institutions ban accounts based on political views, not on financial illegibility.
+Farage personally experienced “debanking”, a practice where financial institutions ban accounts based on political views rather than financial eligibility.

 After this incident, a troubling trend emerged where multiple banks stopped offering financial services to individuals based on their reputation or political ideologies.